Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-14-geolocation.md

        compile 'com.radiusnetworks:AndroidIBeaconLibrary:0.7.6'
     }
     ~~~

-  > Failure to add this dependency if you enable location in readyAimFire() will result in a crash of your app: `java.lang.TypeNotPresentException: Type com/radiusnetworks/ibeacon/BleNotAvailableException not present`
+    Failure to add this dependency when enabling GeoLocation in readyAimFire() will result in a crash of your app:

+    `java.lang.TypeNotPresentException: Type com/radiusnetworks/ibeacon/BleNotAvailableException not present`

 1. Add the permissions, receivers, and services necessary for location capabilities and geofences in `ApplicationManifest.xml`.